Dilukshan-S/WikipediaClone/README.md

 bash
 Copy code
 cd wikipedia-clone
-Open in Browser
+Open in Browser (Open the index.html file in a web browser)

-Double-click index.html

-Or open it with Live Server in VS Code

-📸 Screenshots
-(Optional: Add a screenshot here of the UI in action)

 📦 Future Improvements
 Support for article preview or embedded content